 During the night of December 29-30, 2013, Bash died.
 Icy cold conditions led to hypothermia after he was injured in a fight with another deer.

-The winter of 2013-14 has proven the most difficult and relentless.
+The winter of 2013-14 proved to be the most difficult and relentless.
 On March 1, 2014 Buddy was euthanized following a month of valiant efforts to nurse him back to health.
 A tooth abscess affected his entire immune system resulting in blindness and paralysis.

-There are currently five bucks at the Reserve.
+There are currently four bucks at the Reserve.
 Although we do not know the actual age of the deer because records were not kept at the farm, we hope these animals will live to an age of 15 years.
-Our youngest is approximately 10 years and the eldest is 13+ years.
+Our youngest is approximately 10 years and the eldest is 14+ years.